ssuish/ssuish/README.md

 I'm a software engineer, game developer, illustrator and an Information Technology fresh graduate.

 I'm specialized in building user-centered full-stack solutions in web and games, with self-taught skills in user experience and game design.

+## ✅ Current Goals

+- [ ] Learn frontend engineering starting from the fundamentals.
+- [ ] Upskill on production-ready API design, performance, and security.
+- [ ] Apply testing and CI/CD in the current workflow.
+- [ ] Build small projects and showcase it in my own personal portfolio!

 # Let's connect!